ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Client-Python.rst

 Let's get started!

 To keep things simple, we'll scope this tutorial to a single file.
+First, create a directory ``scripts`` in our ROS package if not present already.
-Open a new file, let's call it ``fibonacci_action_client.py``, and add the following boilerplate code:
+Open a new file, let's call it ``scripts/fibonacci_action_client.py``, and add the following boilerplate code:

 .. literalinclude:: client_0.py
     :language: python